coolbeans201/GreatTechBlogPosts/README.md

 [From Data to Insights: Segmenting Airbnb’s Supply](https://medium.com/airbnb-engineering/from-data-to-insights-segmenting-airbnbs-supply-c88aa2bb9399) - Good overview on the importance of insights at Airbnb

+[Scaling beyond one: How Airbnb evolved its data architecture for a multi-product world](https://medium.com/airbnb-engineering/scaling-beyond-one-how-airbnb-evolved-its-data-architecture-for-a-multi-product-world-6125645d470c) - How to rearchitect for a data product future

 ### Atomic Object

 [The Benefits of a Spiking Phase in Agile Development](https://spin.atomicobject.com/2023/01/04/spiking-phase-agile-development/) - How spiking helps for proper planning in Agile.